 Announcements are a useful way to send essential course information to all students.
 (Ask students to check they have Canvas notifications turned on, at least for Announcements, Conversations, Due Date and Calendar, so they receive notifications by email.)

 - At the beginning of the course – to welcome students, highlight where to find key information in Canvas, details of first (face to face or online) class.

 - Throughout the course (e.g. weekly updates) – to keep students going, keep up the pace and help make sure students are still on board.

-- When there are any significant changes – e.g. to classes or assessments for on campus students, due to changes in COVID-19 Alert Levels.
+- When there are any significant changes – e.g., to classes or assessments for on campus students.

 - End of the course – to provide feedback and wrap-up to the whole class, e.g. general feedback on assignments, average grades, encouragement and future learning options for students.

 If you are teaching mixed mode (i.e. a mix of on-campus and remote students in the same course), where needed, you can send separate announcements to on campus and remote students by posting to a course Section.
 You may like to use this welcome template specifically for offshore students.